 • Fail to warn visitors of those dangers or unsafe conditions.

 Negligence leads to a variety of premises-related accidents.
-Customers as well as employees can suffer serious injuries in a slip or trip and-fall.
+Customers as well as employees can suffer serious injuries in a slip or trip and fall.
 The Consumer Product Safety Commission (CPSC) says floors, flooring materials, and liquids spilled on floors directly cause more than 2 million fall injuries each year.

 Serious slip and fall injuries can include:

-• Concussions and Traumatic brain injuries (TBI)
+• Concussions and traumatic brain injuries (TBI)

 • Broken bones, muscle and ligament damage